-Hide any emotions that you feel, like fear, excitement, and anger.
+Hide any emotions you feel, like fear, excitement, and anger.
 Meditate before you start negotiating.

 The counteroffer in negotiations:

-The collection agency may reject your first offer and make a counteroffer for a settlement of 70%-85%, or even 50%-70% of the balance.
-Don’t accept this offer right away.
+The collection agency may reject your first offer and make a counteroffer for a settlement of 70%-85% or even 50%-70% of the balance.
+So don’t accept this offer right away.

 Instead, you could ask for a few days to check with family members to see if you can come up with more money.
 Then come back at them with a higher offer (but lower than what they’re offering), again using an odd number.